osg-htc/docs/docs/security/host-certs/digicert.md

 notAfter=Jan  4 21:08:09 2011 GMT
 ```

+If you are using OpenSSL 1.1, you may notice minor formatting differences.

 If you do not have a valid certificate, the OSG offers a command-line tool to generate certificate signing requests (CSR)
 to assist in acquiring a grid host certificate.
 As with all OSG software installations, there are some one-time (per host) steps to prepare in advance: